okta/okta-oidc-js/packages/jwt-verifier/README.md

 });
 ```

-The expected audience passed to `verifyAccessToken()` is required, and can be either a string (direct match) or an array strings (the actual `aud` claim in the token must match one of the strings).
+The expected audience passed to `verifyAccessToken()` is required, and can be either a string (direct match) or an array of strings (the actual `aud` claim in the token must match one of the strings).

 ```javascript
 // Passing a string for expectedAud